top of page

 A retired food service worker, Tammy Erickson, also a political science theoretician and experimental baker, has taught empirical, research oriented, scholarly writing to undergraduate students in China, database management to undergraduate students and medical professionals in the USA, and English to Chinese students in the USA and in China.

 Mészáros claimed ‘the foundations of the Marxian system’ are centered on the concept of alienation (Mészáros 1970) and this is correct, in addition, there is nothing in it for cultivators.
 That Marx never grappled fully with the agrarian question (Mavor 1925) was obvious in practice and an argument does not need to be presented that claims leadership failures regarding the agricultural sector originate in Marx’s Theory of Alienation: they actually do originate in it.
 No theoretical basis exists that justifies Marxism-inspired leaders meddling with agriculture or peasants.
-The useless antagonization of peasants, working on organic matter, that characterized attempted applications of Marxist thought is traced directly to Marx and this theory.

 It is pertinent to ask "Since Nyerere associated economic justice with the State having ‘effective control over the principal means of production’ (Nyerere 1967), did such justice actually result when leaders in Marxism-inspired milieus did not possess the required consciousness to convert inorganic matter into some thing causing them to confiscate peasant labor and capital instead?"
-They simply found ways to justify their benevolent oppression of peasants and since admiration of proletarian consciousness (and not the consciousness of peasants) is the repeating chorus of Marx's theoretical song, and the axe at which he kept uselessly grinding away at, its possession is how those presented as Marxist or aligned leaders are determined to have been, or currently actually are, qualified Marxist leaders.
+Leaders found ways to justify their benevolent oppression of peasants and since admiration of proletarian consciousness (and not the consciousness of peasants) is the repeating chorus of Marx's theoretical song, and the axe at which he kept uselessly grinding away at, its possession is how those presented as Marxist or aligned leaders are determined to have been, or currently actually are, qualified Marxist leaders.
 These definitions still holding,

 Socialist - a person who advocates or practices socialism, and